bahrus/custom-enhancements/README.md

 }
 ```

-The whenResolved method would throw an error (catcheable via try/catch with await or .catch() if using the more traditional promise approach) when the developer sets this.resolved = false;
+The whenResolved method would throw an error (catchable via try/catch with await or .catch() if using the more traditional promise approach) when the developer sets this.resolved = false;

 The purpose of having this "whenResolved" feature is explained towards the end of this proposal.

 >[!NOTE]
->I think it would be quite reasonable for these methods to automatically call customEnhancements.define if the platform sees that the enhancementInfo hasn't yet been  defined, and has no namespace conflicts with other enhancements.
+>I think it would be quite reasonable for these methods to accept an additional parameter where the registry can be passed in, and call the define method on that registry.

 ## A helper property to make setting properties easier.